pauljxtan/souffle/README.md

 * __random_walk_3d__: simulating a 3-D random walk
 * __telescope_diffraction_limit__: investigating the diffraction limit of a telescope
 * __trig_funcs__: computing various trigonometric functions by solving nonlinear equations
-* __wiens_displacement_constant__: solving a nonlinear equation to compute Wien's displacement constant, and use it to estimate the surface temperature of the Sun
+* __wiens_displacement_constant__: solving a nonlinear equation to compute Wien's displacement constant, and using it to estimate the surface temperature of the Sun